OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### isDebuggerConnected

-The `Android Debug` system class offers a static method to determine whether a debugger is connected.
-The method returns a boolean value.
+While this might be pretty obvious for a reverse engineer, you can use `isDebuggerConnected` from the `android.os.Debug` class to determine whether a debugger is connected.

 ```java
     public static boolean detectDebugger() {